 '''

-set loadpath {"pathlist1" {"pathlist2"...}}
+set loadpath {"pathlist1" {"pathlist2"...}} show loadpath

-show loadpath

 '''

-Path names may be entered as single directory names, or as a list of path names separated by a platform-specific path separator, eg. colon (':') on Unix, semicolon (';') on DOS/Windows/OS/2/Amiga platforms.
-The show loadpath, save and save set commands replace the platform-specific separator with a space character (' ') for maximum portability.
+Path names may be entered as single directory names, or as a list of path names separated by a platform-specific path separator, eg. colon (':') on Unix, semicolon (';') on DOS/Windows/OS/2 platforms.
+The show loadpath, save and save set commands replace the platform-specific separator with a space character ('').

-If the environment variable GNUPLOT_LIB is set, its contents are appended to loadpath.
-However, show loadpath prints the contents of user defined loadpath and system loadpath separately.
-Also, the save and save set commands save only the user specified parts of loadpath, for portability reasons.
+If the environment variable GNUPLOT\LIB is set, its contents are appended to loadpath.
+However, show loadpath prints the contents of set loadpath and GNUPLOT\LIB separately.
+Also, the save and save set commands ignore the contents of GNUPLOT\LIB.